 Before setting targets, the Committee also reviews benchmarks and other data provided by our compensation consultants.
-The Committee also considers the fact that numerous other management-level employees at HEICO are offered bonus opportunities equal to 100% or more of their base salary if their operations meet certain targets and the Committee likes the consistency of this approach.
+The Committee also considers the fact that numerous other management-level employees at HEICO are offered bonus opportunities equal to 100% or more of their eligible compensation if their operations meet certain targets and the Committee likes the consistency of this approach.

-Under our incentive plan, which complies with Section 162(m) of the Internal Revenue Code (the "Code") and which was previously approved by our shareholders, the Committee, in December 2015, established minimum and maximum target bonus levels for each of the named executives for fiscal 2016.
-Our net income target for fiscal 2016 was \$157,369,500 which reflects an 18% increase over fiscal 2015 net income.
+In December 2017, the Committee established minimum and maximum target bonus levels for four of the named executives for fiscal 2018.
+Our net income target for fiscal 2018 was \$219,462,300 which reflects an 18% increase over fiscal 2017 net income.
 Recognizing that any increase in net income deserves recognition, but that lower than targeted net income deserves less than the targeted bonus, the Committee allows for reduction of the bonus from target by 4.6% for every percent that net income was below the target.
 Conversely, if net income were greater than targeted, the executives' bonuses could be increased by 2.3% for every percentage point increase in actual net income above the targeted amount.
-Please see our "Grants of Plan-Based Awards" table below for our threshold, target and maximum rewards levels under the incentive plan.
+Please see our "Grants of Plan-Based Awards" table below for our threshold, target and maximum rewards levels under the HEICO Corporation 2018 Incentive Compensation Plan (the "2018 Plan").

-Our actual net income in fiscal 2016 grew by approximately 17.1% and was \$156,192,000 versus targeted net income of \$157,369,500.
-Accordingly, since our actual net income was approximately 99.3% of the targeted amount, the non-equity incentive compensation amounts set forth in the compensation tables below were paid to the named executive officers.
+Our actual net income in fiscal 2018 grew by approximately 39.4% and was \$259,233,000 versus targeted net income of \$219,462,300.
+Accordingly, since our actual net income exceeded the targeted amount, the non-equity incentive compensation amounts set forth in the compensation tables below were paid to the named executive officers.
 The targets were not changed during the year.

-Additionally, during fiscal 2016, the Committee approved a cash incentive award for HEICO's Chairman of the Board and Chief Executive Officer, Laurans A. Mendelson.
-Under the aforementioned cash incentive award, Laurans A. Mendelson receives a fixed amount of \$400,000 cash should our fiscal 2016 net income increase over our fiscal 2015 net income.
-As previously mentioned, our actual net income in fiscal 2016 grew by approximately 17.1% as compared to fiscal 2015.
-As such, the full amount of the previously mentioned cash incentive award is included within Laurans A. Mendelson's non-equity incentive plan compensation amount set forth in the compensation table below.
+Additionally, during fiscal 2018, the Committee approved a cash incentive award for HEICO's Chairman of the Board and Chief Executive Officer, Laurans A. Mendelson.
+Under the aforementioned cash incentive award, Laurans A. Mendelson receives a fixed amount of \$650,000 cash should our fiscal 2018 net income increase over our fiscal 2017 net income.
+As previously mentioned, our actual net income in fiscal 2018 grew by approximately 39.4% as compared to fiscal 2017, so that the full amount of the previously mentioned cash incentive award is included within Laurans A. Mendelson's non-equity incentive plan compensation amount set forth in the compensation table below.